Words by Steven Baboun for HaitiLuxe.

 I asked my mom for a camera.
-I was 15.
+I was 14.
 On a limb, I just asked her.
 I never used a camera in my life.
-I wasn’t into photography.
-In fact, I thought it was a lesser art— an art only bored folks dabbled in.

 I took my camera and started taking photos of flowers.
 I was mad at myself, everyone was taking photos of flowers.
 I didn’t want to be like everyone else.
 In fact, I did the opposite of the things people told me I should do just to piss them off.
 I loved doing my own thing, being my own person.
 People didn’t like that.
 They hated that.

-I took my first self-portrait when I was 17.
+I took my first self-portrait when I was 16 when I received my first professional camera.
 It felt weird, I stopped.